Eligible counties are highlighted.

 - provide educational experiences to students at Lorain County Community College or a partner university

-- keep their businesses in Northeast Ohio
+- keep your business in Ohio

 Sectors We Focus On

-We invest in companies that have innovative and cutting-edge technologies in one of Northeast Ohio’s high growth industry sectors:
+We invest in companies that have innovative and cutting-edge technologies in one of Ohio’s high growth industry sectors: